mdtaslimkhan/ecommerce/README.md

 ## 📱 Features

-- 🛍️ Browse restaurants and food categories
+- 🛍️ Browse food categories
-- 🔍 Search and filter food items
 - 🧺 Add to cart and place orders
-- 💳 Integrate with payment gateways (e.g., Stripe)
-- 📦 View order history and live order tracking
-- 🔐 User authentication (Sign In/Sign Up)
-- 🔔 Push notifications for order updates

 ---